2009 swine flu pandemic by country: North America

 A semi-logarithmic chart of laboratory-confirmed A(H1N1) influenza cases by date according to WHO reports.
 Mexico, USA, and Canada are shown as a breakdown of the total.

-In the United States, initial reports of atypical flu in two individuals in southern California led to the discovery of the virus by the Center for Disease Control in mid-April.
+In the United States, initial reports of atypical flu in two individuals in southern California led to the discovery of the virus by the Centers for Disease Control in mid-April.
 More than a hundred cases were confirmed in the following two weeks, across a dozen states.
 Outside of California and Texas, initial cases were all tied to recent travel to Mexico or close contact with those who had.
 St. Francis Preparatory School, a private school in New York, was the center of a large cluster of cases after a spring break trip by several students.
 It was one of the first US schools to be closed during the early outbreak.
 Most of the cases in California and Texas were not linked and may have reflected localized outbreaks.
 The disease was not as virulent outside of Mexico, for reasons not fully understood.
 The US declared a state of Public Health Emergency, but this was said to be standard procedure in cases as divergent as the recent inauguration and flooding.
 On 29 April, the US had its first confirmed death, and on 5 May the first US citizen died from swine flu.
 On 6 June, there were 17 confirmed deaths from swine flu in the US.
 By mid-May 2009 many states had abandoned testing unless serious illness and/or hospitalization were present.
 Because reported numbers represented only confirmed cases, they were a "very great understatement" of the total number of cases of infection, according to the CDC.

 From 12 April 2009 to 10 April 2010, CDC estimated there were 60.8 million cases, 274,304 hospitalizations, and 12,469 deaths in the US due to the virus.